-Although Christmas layoffs feel horrible, I want to identify a few reasons why things will not be as bad as you might think.
+Christmas layoffs feel horrible, which is why I wanted to identify six reasons why things will not be as bad as you think.

 Christmas Layoffs: Best Time Reason #1